The Charles Péguy Memorial

 (7) When you reach the church, turn left onto Place Carruel and walk past the town hall.
 Continue along the street, passing the Ferme de la Recette (on your right) and then the Château de Monthyon behind a low wall (on your left).
 At the stop sign, turn left down Rue Thiers.
 At the next stop sign, continue straight ahead on a small road, still going downhill.

-(8) At the bottom of the descent, pass a pond on your left (possible stop) and continue along a path that bends to the left further on and heads west between the fields.
+(8) At the bottom of the descent, pass a pond on your left (possible stopping point) and continue along a path that curves to the left further on and heads west between the fields.

 No markings

 (13) Leave the tarmac road and take a grassy path slightly to the left.
 Follow this path, which bends to the right and is lined with a row of trees on the left-hand side.
 Come out and walk along a football pitch on your right.
 At the corner of the pitch, turn left at a 90° angle.
-If the ground is not too muddy, take the lane on the left-hand side of the road, which is lined with two rows of trees.
+If the ground is not too muddy, take the side road to the left of the road, which is lined with two rows of trees.
 You will reach the Charles Péguy Memorial (cross, orientation table).

 (14) Cross the D27 (busy road, caution advised) and follow the D129 towards Chauconin-Neufmontiers, towards the National Necropolis, which is clearly visible.